ccb60/radiostreamer/README.md

     windows.
 *  LOG_FILENAME:  ANme of log file.
 Currently, the log file provides little useful information.
 *  ICONNAME:  Name of (path to) program icon.
-This icon is used
+This icon is used principally on linux to iconify the program window when you don't want the full UI.
 *  TITLE:  Title for the initial UI window.